![]() |

 MISSION STATEMENT

-To Develop and review Technical Standards and monitor operators Network Integrity and performance in respect to the industry best practices.
+To Develop and review Technical Standards and monitor operators Network Integrity and performance in line with industry best practices.

 VISION STATEMENT